Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. Temperature monitoring sensors
 D. Log analysis

-Environmental monitoring invlovles things like temperature, water or flood sensors, and other dete
+Environmental monitoring involves things like temperature, water or flood sensors, and other detection capabilities that help organizations know if a natural disaster or other environmental issue has occurred.

+80 B is correct
+Amanda is assessing the potential for issues with her organization’s recently adopted IaaS vendor.
+What cloud vulnerability should she worry about if her system administrators do not effectively manage security groups in AWS?
+A. Insecure APIs
+B. Misconfigurations
+C. Malicious insiders
+D. MFA-based attacks

+Security groups are used like firewall rules in AWS and since Amanda's system administrators are not effectively managing security groups, this is most likely to create a misconfiguration.
+APIs are provided by the vendor and thus their security is typically a vendor issue.

+# 81 - 90